NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: Numerical experiments

 For the least squares problem (\ref{lstsq2}) where $A \in \rmn$ may be over- or underdetermined and is not necessarily of full rank, and $\bb \in \Rm$ is not necessarily in $\ran(A)$, we can also use the AB-RRGMRES method which applies RRGMRES to (\ref{AB}) where $ B \in \rnm $ satisfies $ \ran (AB) = \ran (A) $.

-Considering the computational cost and required memory, in this paper, we apply AB-RRGMRES to the underdetermined least squares problem \cite{HYI}.
+Considering the computational cost and required memory, in this paper, we apply AB-RRGMRES to the underdetermined least squares problem in \cite{HYI}.

 Table \ref{matinfo} gives information on the test matrix from \cite{FOS}, including the number of rows $m$, the number of columns $n$, and the number of elements $nnz$.
 The ${\rm T}$ in the name of the matrix denotes that the matrix was transposed.
 Table \ref{matinfo} shows the effective size of the matrix after removing all zero columns and zero rows.
-In Table \ref{matinfo}, the definition of Rank and $\kappa(A)$ is the same as Table \ref{gpinfo}.
+In Table \ref{matinfo}, the definition of Rank and $\kappa(A)$ is the same as in Table \ref{gpinfo}.
+Here, the information of matrices except ${\rm Maragal\_5T}$ in Table \ref{matinfo} is based on \cite[Table 1]{MH}.
+The Rank and $\kappa(A)$ of ${\rm Maragal\_8T}$ could not be computed on the computer of the author of \cite{MH} due to insufficient memory.